ManishhKapal/AI-Bot-Application-using-Flutter/README.md

 ### Disclaimer

-ChatGPT and DALL-E are powerful tools, but their outputs may not always be accurate or factual.
+ChatGPT and DALL-E are powerful tools, But their outputs may not always be accurate or factual.
 It's recommended to use them responsibly and critically evaluate the generated content.

 ### Contributing